Âé¶¹ÊÓÆµ

 As the number one public university in Virginia and a top 10 U.S. university for innovation, George Âé¶¹ÊÓÆµ is at the forefront of innovation and discovery to meet the toughest challenges and creating opportunities yet to be imagined.

-George Âé¶¹ÊÓÆµ is the state’s largest public research university,Ìýdoubling its research expenditures over the last five years, totaling $262 million in 2024.Ìý
+George Âé¶¹ÊÓÆµ has increased research expenditures by nearly 30% over the last five years, totaling $282 million in 2024.

 Eight George Âé¶¹ÊÓÆµ Inventions You Need to Know Âé¶¹ÊÓÆµ